-Line 5-Apportionment Factor.
-The total percentage on line 5b in column C of the Schedule K-Combined must be the same percentage reported on line 5 in column C of the Schedule K.
+Line 6-Apportionment Factor.
+The total percentage on line 6b in column C of the Schedule K-Combined must be the same percentage reported on line 6 in column C of the Schedule K.

-Line 6-Montana Taxable Income.
+Line 5-Montana Taxable Income.

 - a.
-For each column, enter the combined group's Montana adjusted taxable income from line 4 on page 3 of Form CIT. - Multiply each column's separate corporation apportionment factor, line 5a on page 11, by the combined groups, Montana adjusted taxable income, line 6a. - c.
-Add all columns on line 6b and enter the result.
+For each column, enter the combined group's Montana adjusted taxable income from line 4 on page 3 of Form CIT. - b.
+Multiply each column's separate corporation apportionment factor, line 6a on page 11, by the combined groups, Montana adjusted taxable income. line 7a. - c.
+Add all columns on line 7b and enter the result.
 Enter the Grand Total of Montana Columns of Schedule K-Combined on Form CIT, page 3, line 5. - d.
 Income directly allocated to Montana should be included under the corporation to which this income is related. - e.
-Add all columns on line 6d and enter the result.
+Add all columns on line 7d and enter the result.
 Enter the Grand Total of Montana Columns of Schedule K-Combined on Form CIT, page 3, line 6. - f.
-Add lines 6b and 6d; enter the result on this line. - g.
-Add all columns on line 6f and enter the result.
-Enter the Grand Total of Montana Columns of Schedule K-Combined on Form CIT, page 3, line 7. - h.
+Add lines 7b and 7d; enter the result on this line. - g.
+Add all columns on line 7f and enter the result.
+Enter the Grand Total of Montana

+- Columns of Schedule K-Combined on Form CIT, page 3, line 7. - h.
 Enter the net operating loss carryover for each separate corporation.
 The net operating losses carried over must be calculated in the same manner using the Schedule K-Combined for each prior year.
 Include a Schedule NOL to compute your Net Operating Loss Carryover. - i.
-Add all columns on line 6h and enter the result.
+Add all columns on line 7h and enter the result.
 Enter the Grand Total of Montana Columns of Schedule K-Combined on Form CIT, page 3, line 8. - j.
-Subtract line 6h from line 6f and enter the result on this line. - k.
-Add all columns on line 6j and enter the result.
-Enter the Grand Total of Montana Columns of Schedule K-Combined on Form CIT, page, 3, line 9. - Multiply line 6j by 6.75% (7% for corporations filing under a valid water's edge election) and enter the total on this line.
-The corporation's Montana tax liability cannot be less than \$50 times the number of companies with Montana activity, regardless of whether the company has a net operating loss.

-- m.Add all columns on line 6l and enter the result.
+Subtract line 7h from line 7f and enter the result on this line. - k.
+Add all columns on line 7j and enter the result.
+Enter the Grand Total of Montana Columns of Schedule K-Combined on Form CIT, page, 3, line 9. - I. Multiply line 7j by 6.75 percent (7 percent for corporations filing under a valid water's edge election) and enter the total on this line.
+The corporation's Montana tax liability cannot be less than \$50 times the number of companies with Montana activity, regardless of whether the company has a net operating loss. - m.
+Add all columns on line 7I and enter the result.
 Enter the Grand Total of Montana Columns of Schedule K-Combined on Form CIT, page 3, line 10. - n.
 Credits must be applied on a separate corporation basis, except for the Contractor's Gross Receipts Tax Credit.
-Enter the Montana credit(s) of each separate entity on this line. - enter the total of all the columns on line 6n.
-The Grand Total of Montana Columns should equal line 28 of Schedule C on Form CIT, page 11.
+Enter the Montana credit(s) of each separate entity on this line. - o.
+Enter the total of all the columns on line 7n.
+The Grand Total of Montana Columns should equal line 27 of Schedule C on Form CIT, page 11.